PacoReinaCampo/MPSoC-DV/requirements/psl/book/chapters/chapter8.md

 ### Characteristics

-- **Data Grouping:** Structures group multiple data fields into a single entity, each field having its own name and type.
+- **Data Grouping**: Structures group multiple data fields into a single entity, each field having its own name and type.
-- **Hierarchical Modeling:** Structures can contain other structures, enabling hierarchical modeling of complex systems.
+- **Hierarchical Modeling**: Structures can contain other structures, enabling hierarchical modeling of complex systems.
-- **Clarity and Maintainability:** Using structures makes the design more readable and easier to maintain by logically grouping related data.
+- **Clarity and Maintainability**: Using structures makes the design more readable and easier to maintain by logically grouping related data.

 ### Example